aaronicsubstances/code-augmentor-nodejs/README.md

 ## Further Information

 For more information on the structure of augmenting code object, generated code object and other considerations, refer to [wiki](https://github.com/aaronicsubstances/code-augmentor/wiki/Documentation-for-Code-Generator-Scripts) in the main Code Augmentor repository.

+## Building and Testing Locally

+   * Clone repository locally
+   * Install project dependencies with `npm install`
+   * With all dependencies present locally, test project with `npm test`